 Our Glenview office features two waiting rooms; one just for cats and one for dogs.
 We have an isolation kennel for patients with infectious or potentially infectious diseases.
 We also have two surgical suites and can perform multiple operations simultaneously.

-Our pet hospital provides bilingual services in both English and Polish.
 Our doctors are all licensed by the state of Illinois, and are accredited by the United States Department of Agriculture, Animal Plant Health Inspection Service.
 Each doctor is certified to issue health certificates for animals to travel internationally.

 We take pride in our work and strive to give the best care possible to your pet.
 Our veterinarians provide personal service, and utilize the latest in animal care treatments.